 4. It contains antioxidants

+Much like the benefits of celery juice, celery seeds are also packed with anti-inflammatory properties.
 Antioxidant effects are seen via celery seeds when used as part of an overall balanced diet rich in other antioxidants as well.
 “A small review study found several potent antioxidants in celery seed that can work to protect the body,” Jones says.
-Yet, since there are tens of thousands of antioxidants that work together to protect cells from damage and slow the progression of age-related diseases, it’s important to have a varied diet full of fruits, vegetables, and lean protein.
+Yet, since there are tens of thousands of antioxidants that work together to protect cells from damage and slow the progression of age-related diseases, it's important to have a varied diet full of fruits, vegetables, and lean protein.

 5. It might strengthen your bones